Responsible Gambling Guide: Risk, Control, and Player Safety

 - Take breaks regularly

 Loss of control usually develops gradually.
-It rarely happens in a single session.
+It rarely starts with one session or one bad decision.

 Common warning signs include: